nix-community/nixago/docs/src/plugins/pre-commit.md

 The format is a set consisting of hook names as the keys and their configuration properties as values.
-The `id` and `name` fields of the hook configuration are automatically set to the hook name (i.e., `nixpkgs-fmt`).
-The `entry` should point to the binary which will be called by pre-commit.
-Setting `language` to system ensures that the `entry` is called with the default shell.
+The `id` and `name` fields of the hook configuration are set to the hook name (i.e., `nixpkgs-fmt`).
+The `entry` should point to the binary called by pre-commit.
+Setting `language` to "system" ensures that the `entry` is called with the default shell.
 Finally, setting `files` ensures that pre-commit only passes Nix files to this hook.
 The above configuration would produce the following `pre-commit-config.yaml` file:

 ```yaml
 repos: